26 Beautiful Dragonfly Craft Ideas

 17. Dazzling Dragonflies

-By laminating tissue paper and adding glitter, you can make this very dazzling dragonfly.
+Colored cellophane, wooden spoons and pipe cleaners are what you need to make this very dazzling dragonfly.
 I love this kid-friendly project.
-You can find the instructions at Tippytoe Crafts.
+You can find the instructions at Laughing Kids Learn.

 18. Bouncy Dragonfly